 You and your baby will be monitored closely until labour starts on its own or you decide to go ahead with induction.

 How induction's done

 Before you’re offered induction, you should be offered a membrane sweep at your 39 or 41 week appointment.

 This is a vaginal examination where your midwife or doctor uses a finger to ‘sweep’ your cervix.
 This can be uncomfortable, and you might bleed a little, but it’s more likely you’ll go into labour naturally.

 Having a membrane sweep usually means you’re less likely to need other methods of induction.
 It wouldn’t be done if:

-- your baby isn’t in the right position
+- your baby isn’t head down

 - you’ve had significant bleeding during pregnancy